Contact us

 to crochet and to escape to various places across the world with her family when the opportunities arise.

 Ruth’s drive to support City of Chelmsford Mencap comes from her career and seeing first-hand the impact of the charity.
 Having worked within the social care and charitable sectors, she looks forward to using her experience and skills to support City of Chelmsford Mencap and to offering strategic guidance to help the charity to continue to grow and fulfil its vision and mission.
-Ruth is a member of CCM’s Strategy and Projects committee and supports staff and volunteers with a variety of initiatives.
+Ruth supports staff and volunteers with a variety of initiatives.

 Sharon Symon